-What can be the cause of a rattling noise coming from the engine under load/acceleration?
+What can be the cause of rattling noises coming from the engine under load/acceleration?
 Let’s see.

 Those would include all rotational and breathing components like:

-If you drive a T6 Ford Ranger 3.2 with the Automatic transmission and are experiencing a weird rattling and vibration under acceleration and deceleration, then this section will interest you.
+If you’re a T6 Ranger 3.2 Automatic driver experiencing odd rattling and vibrations when acceleration and deceleration, this section addresses these issues.

-Whining, knocking, vibrating and rattling noises can be so annoying and very hard to diagnose.
-It the end of the day, these are simply guidelines on what the problem COULD potentially be.
-Unfortunately, the dealerships aren’t always very helpful or willing to diagnose a rattle and many simply fob it off to being the norm or an engine characteristic you will just have to live with.
+Whining, knocking, vibrating, and rattling noises can be annoying and very hard to diagnose.
+At the end of the day, these are simply guidelines on what the problem COULD potentially be.
+Unfortunately, the dealerships aren’t always very helpful or willing to diagnose a rattle and many simply fob it off to be the norm or an engine characteristic you will just have to live with.

 Truth is, no rattle or weird noises should be ignored since it could turn out to be something very serious and lead to catastrophic damage later on.
 Grab a mate and get him/her to assist you while you try and diagnose where the noise is coming from.